-Veteran Unemployment Rate 3.2 Percent in September
+Veteran Unemployment Rate 2.9% in December

 ICYMI: Seasonally and Non-Seasonally Adjusted Data